Schnippsche/solarreader/README.md

 ### Building from source

-`solarreader` is written in java and requires jdk 8+.
+`solarreader` is written in java and requires java 8 or higher.
 To build from source:

 - use `mvn clean package` to compile and build the jar file